secuditor/secuditor-lite/README.md

 # Secuditor Lite

-A freeware Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
+A freeware, Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
 Secuditor helps identify vulnerabilities, improve device's OpSec, and simplify forensic analysis.
-Suitable for both personal and organizational use.
+Suitable for personal and organizational use.

 ---
 <br>